 Sunday, the day of communal worship in Christianity.
 Also referred to as the “Lord’s Day.”
 I am sitting here, with a glass of white wine, dressed in a dashing white bathrobe, growing my beard and listening to the tunes of Hugh Laurie.
 Before you judge me, I assure you that I don’t have a Messiah complex.
 Although I do recall my personal resurrection.

 Some may consider this notion blasphemous, but I’m an atheist.
 I am a revolutionary Christian with anarchistic tendencies, who believes in mother nature and our marvelous, mysterious universe.
-In a nutshell, a vagabond train dashing through life aimlessly.
+In a nutshell, I am a vagabond train.
+Aimlessly dashing through life.
 A dreamer embodied in an engineer with an eclectic mind.
 A nefelibata, one who lives in the clouds of his imagination, or one who does not obey the conventions of society, literature, or art.
 I guarantee you this is not a manifestation of my ego, though it is being fed in multiple ways.
 These were the same words kindly used by a few friends not too long ago.
 Eloquent compliments that describe me through their eyes, obviously.
 Hence, your contemplation won’t leave an imprint on me.

 Nevertheless while spending more time discovering myself the past few years, I found out the importance of “self-love.”
 Reaching that phase of enlightenment (yes, I just felt like using this word even though I do not meditate), I became less reluctant to accept their kind words.
 Comfort was found in them as I told myself that I had no reason to doubt their keen sense of judgment.
 I took their praises and reminded me of them every day.